tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  **Answer:** We are in an age where blockchain technologies are beginning to shape the world around us in new and exciting ways.
 Learning Solidity will allow us to build complex decentralized applications that plug directly into Ethereum.

- **Answer:** Solidity is quickly becoming the de-facto standard for digital smart contracts, and is supported in multiple blockchains, including Ethereum, Ethereum Classic, Hyperledger Fabric, Quorum, and more.
+ **Answer:** Solidity is quickly becoming the de facto standard for digital smart contracts, and is supported in multiple blockchains, including Ethereum, Ethereum Classic, Hyperledger Fabric, Quorum, and more.

 Let's get the class excited about smart contracts.